How to Fix Low Water Pressure in the Shower: 16 Tips

 7. Turn on the in-line shut-off valves

-If the in-line shutoff valve is off or only half open, turn it in a counterclockwise direction until it reaches the end.
+If the in-line shutoff valve is off or only half open, turn it counterclockwise until it reaches the end.
 If it’s the lever-type handle, turn it until it’s parallel to the pipe.
 You will get more pressure from the shower when the in-line shut-off valve is fully turned on.

 8. Fix or replace the mixing valve

-9. Fix or replace pipes
+9. Fix or replace damaged or leaking pipes

 For leaking pipes, seal the leaks with glue, tape, or a pipe sleeve.
 If the pipe is damaged beyond repair, simply replace that particular pipe or section with a new one.